nemadepradhnya/Algonive/README.md

 Established One-to-Many relationship using JPA annotations

-Integrated relational database with Hibernate ORM Improved debugging and API testing skills using Postman
+Integrated relational database with Hibernate ORM

+Improved debugging and API testing skills using Postman

+🔗🗂️ Project Structure

+src/main/java
+ ├── controller
+ ├── service
+ ├── repository
+ ├── entity
+ └── dto

+▶️ How to Run the Project

+Clone the repository

+Open the project in IntelliJ or Eclipse

+Configure database details in application.properties

+Run the Spring Boot application
+Test APIs using Postman